Vlashious/natatnik/CONTENT/POGRAMMING LANGUAGES/C SHARP.md

 ## Static Types
 Static members created for the whole lifetime of your program, thus they're never going to be destructed.
 It's convenient to use them, so don't be shy **put some** **_MORE_**.
 But there are some limitations.<br>
 If a class is static, it can **not** inherit nor have **non-static** methods within it.
-### Shared and Instance members
+### Static and Instance members
 Shared members, like static members, are shared among all the instances of the class, but can be accessed only through the class.
-Instance members live within some _instance_ of a class and destroyed when the _instance_ is destroyed, while Shared members live within the _class_ and are not destroyed when some instance is destroyed.
+Instance members live within some _instance_ of a class and destroyed when the _instance_ is destroyed, while Static members live within the _class_ and are not destroyed when some instance is destroyed.
 ```c#
 public class Item
 {